 - Solicitation by students of Athens City Schools is forbidden.
-This includes solicitation by students and parents at school. - School children may not be required to bring money to school for any organization. - Joining PTO/PTF is encouraged.

-• Participation in raising money for community or charitable events (such as Jump Rope for Heart, etc.) may be encouraged, but not required.
+This includes solicitation by students and parents at school. - School children may not be required to bring money to school for any organization. - Joining PTO/PTF is encouraged. - Participation in raising money for community or charitable events (such as Kids Heart Challenge, etc.) may be encouraged, but not required.